jonghall/vsistats/readme.md

     * View Virtual Host Details
     * View Virtual Dedicated Host Details
     * Manage Public Images
-  * The Userid needs to also have the ability to view all existing and future virtual devices.
+  * **Userid** needs to also have the ability to view all existing and future virtual devices.
-    * "Auto virtual server access" must be checked on permissions.
+    * "Auto virtual server access" must be checked on permissions to allow script to read future provsioned VSI data.
-* **[sendGrid]** section should contain your IBM Email Delivery powered by SendGrid information
+* **[sendGrid]** section should contain your IBM Email Delivery powered by SendGrid credentials.
   * The **apiKey** should contain a valid sendGrid apiKey.
   * The **to** field must contain at least one valid email address.
 Multiple email addresses can be separated by a comma.
   * The **Subject** should specify the desired subject line of the nightly report emails.
-* **[cloudant]** section should include your IBM Cloud for Databases Cloudant.
+* **[cloudant]** section should include your IBM Cloud for Databases Cloudant credentials.
 If this section is left blank, the daily report will exclude provisioning statistics based on image or vlan data.
   * **username**  The username is the Cloudant instance name.
   * **password**  The password is the ApiKey.
 ```bazaar